mynaparrot/plugNmeet-docs/docs/security-overview.md

 When cloud recording is enabled for a session, the resulting media file (MP4) is stored on the server.

 -   **Purpose:** To provide a persistent, shareable record of a meeting.
 -   **Storage:** The MP4 files are stored in a configurable directory on the server's filesystem.
+To allow for easy management and retrieval via the API, a reference to each recording—including its `record_id`, associated `roomId`, `file_path`, `file_size`, and creation timestamp—is stored in a dedicated table in the persistent database.
 -   **User Control & Lifecycle:** The management of these recordings is entirely controlled by the administrator via the API.
 Recordings are retained on the server indefinitely until they are explicitly deleted using the `/recording/delete` API call.
 This gives the administrator full control over the data retention lifecycle.
 -   **E2EE Incompatibility:** Server-side recording is **fundamentally incompatible** with zero-trust End-to-End Encryption.
 Therefore, cloud recording is automatically disabled and cannot be initiated if the room is configured with `enabled_self_insert_encryption_key: true`.
 This is because the server has no access to the unencrypted media streams required to create the recording, which is the core guarantee of the E2EE model.

-This layered approach to data handling ensures that plugNmeet is both performant and flexible, while giving operators the transparency and control needed to meet their own privacy and compliance obligations.

 ---

-This multi-layered approach ensures that Plug-N-Meet sessions are secure, private, and resilient against common threats.
+This layered approach to security and data handling does more than just protect against common threats; it provides a transparent and flexible framework that puts you, the operator, in control.
+By combining robust security measures with a "**_privacy by design_**" philosophy, Plug-N-Meet gives you the tools and the transparency needed to meet your own privacy and compliance obligations confidently.